ansfl/RapidGyroCalibration/README.md

   - **Training set**: 6.83 hours
   - **Testing set**: 0.87 hours (not included in training)

 Table 2 shows the duration of all four real datasets.
-Overall, the four real datasets contain 76.2 hours of gyroscope measurements from 36 real gyroscopes.
+Overall, the four real datasets contain 76.2 hours of gyroscope measurements from 36 gyroscopes.

 The table below provides a detailed breakdown of the total training and testing time across selected datasets.